FLO-2DKaren/FLO-2D-Tutorial-Source/source/Workshops/Lesson 1 Part 2.rst

 .. image:: ../img/Workshop/Worksh002.png

-1. Open QGIS and drag Lesson 1.qgz onto the canvas the file in QGIS and Load the Project into the FLO-2D Plugin.
+1. Open QGIS and drag Lesson 1.qgz onto the map space the file in QGIS and Load the Project into the FLO-2D Plugin.

 .. image:: ../img/Workshop/Worksh028.png